Doctor of Philosophy in Educational Leadership Application Requirements

 - Students not meeting these minimum desired scores may apply after having met the requirements for advanced-level students within WMU’s Center for English Language and Culture for International Students program (to be considered, students must pass all advanced-level classes with a final grade of “B” or better in each class).
 No conditional admissions are granted for potential applicants who are enrolled in, but have not yet successfully completed, the CELCIS program.

 In order to be considered for admission to the Doctor of Philosophy in educational leadership all required materials must be submitted within the online application system by the deadline.
+You are responsible for making sure that transcripts and recommendations are submitted before the deadline.

 Applicants will be selected based upon meeting the criteria and personal fit to the program goals and objectives.
 The total number of applicants accepted will depend upon the quality of individual applicants as well as available resources to support students in the program.